Stop National Highways' toxic water pollution!

 Not a single river in England is in good overall health

-National Highways cannot be allowed to pretend most outfalls are not a problem or that it only needs to treat a tiny proportion of them.
+National Highways cannot be allowed to pretend most outfalls are not a problem, or that it only needs to treat a tiny proportion of them.
 All are leaching heavy metals and carcinogens into our rivers and groundwater.
+Unlike sewage, these chemicals will be around 'forever'.

-Please support us by writing to your MP and asking them to contact the Rt Hon Heidi Alexander MP (the Transport Secretary) about this issue.
+Please write to your MP and ask them to contact the government about this issue.
 Just put your name, address and email in the ‘Take Action’ panel, then click the ‘Start Writing’ button to send a letter.
 You can edit the suggested text as you see fit.
 When you’re ready, hit ‘Send Letter’.
-The whole process can take less than a minute.
+The whole process should take less than a minute.

 Many thanks,